ebabcock/BycatchEstimator/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-BycatchEstimator is used to estimate both total bycatch, calculated by expanding a sample, such as an observer database, to total effort from logbooks or landings records, and an annual index of abundance, calculated only from the observer data.

 BycatchEstimator uses both model-based and design-based procedures to estimate total annual bycatch by expanding a sample, such as an observer database, in relation to total effort from logbooks or landings records.